McGill-MMA-EnterpriseAnalytics/Multi-Class-Prediction-of-Obesity-Risk/README.md

 #### This project is an extension of improving the models previously developed for Kaggle Competition where we placed within the top 5%.
 The project aims at redoing the project with added production using best practices learned from class MGSC-695-076

 ### Meet the Team
-1. Aasna - Product Manager
+1. Product Manager - Aasna
 2. Machine Learning Engineer - Arham
 3. ML Ops - Krishan
 4. Data Engineer - Yash
 5. Cloud SME - Nandani
-6. Mahrukh - Business Analyst
+6. Business Analyst = Mahrukh

 ## Branches:
 1. Main: For Final Product [Owner - Team]